|

 You can easily cause wear and tear by sitting with bad posture all day.
 We forget to adapt to better sitting positions and it can cause aching muscles after a period of time.

-A bad quality chair can attribute to bad sitting habits and can result in long-term damage to your body.
-If you're looking for office chairs for bad backs then it is worth investing in a good ergonomic chair.
+A bad quality chair can contribute to bad sitting habits, which can result in long-term damage to your body.
+If you're looking for office chairs for bad backs then it is worth investing in a good ergonomic chair early on, to prevent any long term damage being caused.

 So how to battle sitting exhaustion?

-1. Invest in a good quality chair with office chair casters - Changing office chairs to more comfortable office chairs & ergonomic office chairs is a big factor is reducing back strain.
+1. Invest in a good quality chair with office chair casters - Changing office chairs to more comfortable office chairs & ergonomic office chairs is a big factor in reducing back strain.

 2. To combat fatigue, get out of your office chair on a regular basis.
 As the human body is designed for movement, move and alter positions as much as possible to make sure blood is pumping.

-3. Exercising and stretching at regular basis throughout the day helps combating fatigue, exhaustion and tiredness.
-They don’t have to be any major exercises just simple routines like neck, shoulder, arm, leg stretching etc. It’s also a brilliant way of keeping your body toned and making your mind alert.
+3. Exercising and stretching at regular intervals throughout the day helps combat fatigue, exhaustion, and tiredness.
+They don’t have to be any major exercises, just simple routines like neck, shoulder, arm, leg stretching etc. It’s also a brilliant way of keeping your body toned and making your mind alert.

 When buying an office chair you may want to consider